Martlark/DeclareMVC/README.md

 * data-visible

 **data-click** links a view method to a button or clickable item on the page.
 NOTE: there is no need to specify *viewModel*, *this* or *bind()*.
 The correct context for calling the click method is determined by the HTML hierarchy.
+In this example a link to the *clickButton1()* method is made.

 **data-text** links a property from the view to a text item on the page.
 Whenever the property is changed the text for this element will change with it.
 Any valid JavaScript that returns a value can be used.